ramSeraph/opendata/maps/SOI/README.md

 All intermediate files are at `data/inter/<sheet_no>/`

-Depends on `mupdf` for pdf to jpg conversion. and the python dependencies are listed in `requirements.parse.txt`
+Depends on `mupdf` for pdf to jpg conversion, `gdal` for georeferencing and the python dependencies are listed in `requirements.parse.txt`

 All of this can be triggered using `python parse.py`